betterscientificsoftware/bssw.io/CuratedContent/GettingGitRight.md

-# Understand and Getting Git Right
+# Want to Start Getting Git Right?

 Revision control systems like Git are important for today's software ecosystems to help build better scientific software and improve developer productivity on a project.
 This article provides a collection of resources to learn about *Git*.